njucckevin/SeeClick/readme.md

 - [x] Code for pre-training and evaluation on ScreenSpot
 - [x] Code for collecting pre-training data

-News: SeeClick will appear in [ICLR 2024 Workshop on LLM Agents](https://llmagents.github.io/) as a poster paper.
+News: SeeClick is accepted by ACL 2024.

 ***
 ### GUI Grounding Benchmark: *ScreenSpot*